What are opioids and what can they do for me?

 - pill/patch counts and comparison to dispensing dates to track compliance

-- policy on early refills – the physician will prescribe enough medication to last until the patient’s next visit; if the patient runs out too soon or loses their prescription, their physician will not likely provide another one; safe use and storage are the patient’s responsibility
+- policy on early refills – the physician or surgeon will prescribe enough medication to last until the patient’s next visit; if the patient runs out too soon or loses their prescription, their physician or surgeon will not likely provide another one; safe use and storage are the patient’s responsibility

 - single providers – it is advisable to see only one physician and one pharmacy for continuity of care and to establish a collaborative, trusting relationship